Gmsamuel/connect_four/README.md

 		@slots: is an array of column arrays

 	methods:
 		add_disc: adds player disk to lowest available slot in chosen column. column_full?: check if column is full before player places a token board_full?: check if board is filled with tokens

 # player.rb
 class Player
 	instance variables:
 		@name: player name
 		@disk: their chosen disk
-	critical methods:
+	methods:
 		take_turn: gets input to pass to GameBoard.add_disc valid_input?: will reject user input if its unusable
 		computer_turn: may include an algorithm for cpu player to make turns for 1 player games.

 # game.rb
 class Game
 	instance variables:
-    	@board: Will be an instance of gameboard
+		@board:	instance of gameboard class
-    	@player1
+		@player1: instance of player class
-    	@player2
+		@player2: instance of player class
 		@player_turn

-	critical methods:
+	methods:
 		start_game: displays the title, board, and instructions then runs main game loop
 			title: displays an ASCII art title